 If you want to find out more ways that you can be an ally to the bisexual community, there are a few things you can do.

 If you are close with someone who is bisexual, they may be able to answer some of your questions or explain how to best support them.

-Or if you don't want to offend, consider doing some research into bisexuality, bi-erasure and biphobia in your own time, so that your bisexual mates don't feel like they're constantly being put on the spot.
+Or if you don't want to offend, consider doing some research into bisexuality, bi-erasure and biphobia in your own time.

 Audrey Andrews is a student blogger for Lovehoney.
 In her spare time she loves to do craft, but would not advise knitting your own condoms.